ebemunk/blog/content/post/2018-09-01-lost-text-mining.md

 [^personality-profile]: https://console.bluemix.net/docs/services/personality-insights/science.html
 [^big5]: https://en.wikipedia.org/wiki/Big_Five_personality_traits

-Even though the show mostly revolves around 8 characters, I want to include more of the text, so I picked the top 25 speakers in the show and fed their lines in.
-You can select a specific character or just browse through with the buttons below.

-Since the values for the Big-5 are population percentiles, I wanted to see which (if any) characters are "different".
-Population average refers to the average values for all the other analyzed characters.
-Difference from 50th percentile refers to the difference from Watson's own sample population.
-Lets first look at the characters one by one and not worry about comparing these characters to each other just yet.

-<div id="individual" class="viz"></div>

-Some interesting tidbits: most characters place high in Agreeableness and low on Extraversion. `WALT`, `EKO` and `ANA LUCIA` stand out in terms of their difference to population average. `ANA LUCIA` is likely to read financial investment books and volunteer for social causes, `FARADAY` is likely to consider starting a business in next few years, most are likely to read entertainment magazines and prefer safety when buying automobiles.

-While I think the Big-5, Needs and Values percentiles are useful, the Consumption Preferences section seems to be somewhat tacked on to make such services useful and palatable to corporations.
-Not sure if any of it applies to any of the characters, but I found it kind of funny, in a morbid "this kind of online profiling changes the fate of nations" kind of way.

-More than simply looking at individual characters though, I wanted to be able to compare random groups/populations together.
+I wanted to be able to compare random groups/populations together.
 This next visualisation shows the Big-5, all the individual traits, values and needs.
 You can pick a single character, or compare multiple and groups of characters.
 I really hope you take some time to play around with it, I found some comparisons very interesting.

 Here are some examples to get you started: <a href="" onclick="charSelect_menWomen(event)">men vs women</a>, <a href="" onclick="charSelect_sunjin(event)">`SUN` vs `JIN`</a>, <a href="" onclick="charSelect_everyone(event)">everyone</a>, <a href="" onclick="charSelect_kateJackSawyer(event)">`KATE`, `JACK`, `SAWYER`</a>.